⚙️ Input validation

 Interactive

-Interactive inputs support only required
+Interactive inputs support only required built in validation.

 //import {InputText} from 'koval-ui'; function Example(props) { return ( <div style={{width: 188}}> <InputCheckbox label="Click to test" required /> </div> ); }